NomicFoundation/hardhat/docs/src/content/tutorial/deploying-to-a-live-network.md

 :::tip

-For more information on Hardhat Ignition, check out the [Ignition documentation](/ignition).
+For more information on Hardhat Ignition, including how to verify deployments via Etherscan, check out the [Ignition documentation](/ignition).

 :::